adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-* An LRS MUST NOT make any modifications to its state based on a receiving a Statement with a statementID that it already has a Statement for.
+* An LRS MUST NOT make any modifications to its state based on receiving a Statement with a statementID that it already has a Statement for.
 Whether it responds with
 ```409 Conflict``` or ```204 No Content```, it MUST NOT modify the Statement or any other
 Object.